 The government has put forward safety protocols and procedures for the tourism sector to provide tourists with a safe and COVID-free visit to Nepal.

 For the next season, trekking and climbing permits will be available for all international tourists.
 A mandatory RT-PCR negative report for COVID-19, not exceeding 72 hours from boarding the plane, will be required under the current protocol.

 All our upcoming trips will comply with the protocols and safety guidelines put out by Nepal’s government and the Ministry of Health.

 Safety protocols and Operational guidelines

-The Government of Nepal has set out the guidelines for ‘COVID-19 Safety and Hygiene Protocols for the Tourism Industry’ for hotels, tour operators, and tourism-related services to minimize risks for both trekkers and tourism service providers.
+The Government of Nepal has set the guidelines for ‘COVID-19 Safety and Hygiene Protocols for the Tourism Industry’ for hotels, tour operators, and tourism-related services to minimize risks for trekkers and tourism service providers.

 To build on travelers’ confidence, Nepal’s government has asked tourism service providers to compete for the best health and safety protocols in place.
-The protocols are about the same as the global standard for ‘New Normal.’
+The protocols are the same as the global standard for the ‘New Normal.’

 As of now, the government of Nepal still hopes to restart tourism in the coming fall season.
 Preparations are carried out to start up a business in the country.

 Why do you travel to Nepal after Coronavirus?

 Nepal tends to rely heavily on tourism, and with the outbreak of COVID-19, tourism in Nepal has been hard hit.
 The pandemic has closed everything from major tourism firms such as hotels, airlines, and tour operators to small businesses and tourism workers.
 The recovery will take a while.